where communities thrive and live sustainably.

 We are developing context-specific solutions to help communities climb the energy access ladder

-• Student Tablets: Pre-loaded with curriculum-aligned content for interactive learning.
+- Student Tablets: Pre-loaded with curriculum-aligned content for interactive learning aligend with national standards.

-• Teacher Development: Resources and training programs aligned with national development goals.
+- Teacher Development: Resources and training programs aligned with national professional development curricula.

 Why Madagascar?